Kyoryuger vs. Go-Busters

 - Tokacchi's inability to chug down a coffee milk.

-- The team using their change ability as a gimmick
+- The team using their transfer ability as a gimmick.

-- Coin Shadow's use of Politeness Judo crossing with Badass Boast.
+- Coin Shadow's use of Politeness Judo crossing over with Badass Boast.

 - Kagura's Insane Troll Logic to work out how to defeat an enlarged Coin Shadow.
 (She takes a comment from Akira about the darkness pool acting like heat exhaustion literally)